hardbyte/partysense/PartySenseSync/README.rst

 Party Sense Sync
 ================

-A Python application for scanning a hosts music collection and pointing out what music they have and don't have for a particular event.
+An application for scanning a hosts music collection and pointing out what music they have and don't have for a particular event.

 Primary flow